-Update: This result will appear at CT-RSA 2023.
-A preprint is now available.
+Update: This result appeared in the proceedings of CT-RSA 2023.
+A preprint is available.

 Over the past few months, I’ve been coordinating the disclosure of a new vulnerability that I’ve found.
 Today is the disclosure date, so I am excited that I can finally talk about what I’ve been working on!
 The vulnerability has been assigned CVE-2022-37454 and bug reports are available for Python, PHP, PyPy, pysha3, SHA3 for Ruby, and XKCP.

 The vulnerability impacts the eXtended Keccak Code Package (XKCP), which is the “official” SHA-3 implementation by its designers.
 It also impacts various projects that have incorporated this code, such as the Python and PHP scripting languages.

 Perhaps the best way to introduce the vulnerability is to give a short proof of concept.